 The Arthur W. Page Center for Integrity in Public Communications maintains a publicly available Oral History Collection, featuring interviews with over 30 public relations luminaries on topics such as ethics in public communication and corporate responsibility.
-Students will be asked to watch portions of these interviews related to the topics of "PR and Technology/Change" and "Ethical Decisionmaking/Behavior."
+You will be asked to watch portions of these interviews related to the topics of "PR and Technology/Change" and "Ethical Decisionmaking/Behavior."
 Video clips for "PR and Technology/Change" and "Ethical Decisionmaking/Behavior" can be found on the Page Center Website under the Ethics in Public Relations videos.

-Students will be asked to watch the following short video segments, listen to the audio files, and/or read the interview transcripts.
-Students should take notes on any themes they observe from the selected interview clips regarding ethics and social media:
+Watch the following short video segments, listen to the audio files, and/or read the interview transcripts.
+Take notes on any themes you observe from the selected interview clips regarding ethics and social media:

-- Shel Holtz and Neville Hobson, of

-The Hobson & Holtz Report on FIR
+Shel Holtz and Neville Hobson, of The Hobson & Holtz Report on FIR

-- Marcia DiStaso's research about
+- Marcia DiStaso's research aboutPR and Wikipedia

-PR and Wikipedia

 - Angela Buonocore

 - Peter Debreceny

 - Cordelia Donovan

 - Dan Edelman

 - Al Golin

 - James Grunig

 - Bruce Harrison

 - Ray Jordan

 - Marilyn Laurie

 - Maril Macdonald

 - Bill Margaritis

 - Alan Marks

 - Kelly McGinnis

 - Bill Nielsen

 - Tim O'Brien

 - Helen Ostrowski

 - Ron Rhody

 - Emmanuel Tchividijan